mfjacobsen/Fantasy-Football/2023_Schedule_Simulations.md

 ### Just The Regular Season

-Unofortunately, this analysis is only for the regular season.
+Unfortunately, this analysis is only for the regular season.
 The reason I can't include the playoffs is because of the first-round byes that four teams have.
 These byes mean that I don't have team point totals for four teams from week fifteen.
 When we simulate a new schedule, those four teams that had byes might